 - joint pain

 Self-treating is not recommended for patients with new symptoms until the cause can be confirmed.
 The reason for this caution is that arthritis may be a symptom of a more serious condition such as lupus, rheumatoid arthritis, infection or malignancy.
 An accurate diagnosis leads the way to proper treatment.

 Can Conditions Overlap?

-Some patients may have more than one problem causing their arthritis such as:
+Some patients may have more than one problem causing their arthritis symptoms, such as:

 In some cases, a diagnosis may not be readily apparent on an initial evaluation.
 Symptoms may resolve in time, or new symptoms may develop that provide information and lead to a diagnosis.

-Once a diagnosis is established and other associated conditions excluded, self treatment may be an option.
-Nonetheless, it is always best to discuss your therapy with a physician as patients may experience adverse effects from self treatment.
+Once a diagnosis is established and other associated conditions excluded, self-treatment may be an option.
+Nonetheless, it is always best to discuss your treatment with your doctor, as patients may experience adverse effects from self-treatment.

 For example, NSAIDS are available over-the-counter (OTC).
 We know that these medications may increase the risk of bleeding ulcers, cardiovascular, kidney and liver disease.
-Taking these medications without physician supervision may put a patient at increased risk of developing a life threatening adverse event.
+Taking these medications without physician supervision may put you at increased risk of developing a life threatening adverse event.